 To make this argument a first section draws on the literature above to advance a social constructionist account of risk.
 A second section uses this approach to explain how the expert knowledge of financial economics came to understand risk in narrow terms as the opportunism that arises from information asymmetries in a context of market relations, notably ‘moral hazard’ and ‘adverse selection’.
 We show how this understanding shaped the organization of risk management: risk and safety were summonsed prospectively and became embodied in the risk-mitigating apparatus around CDO structuration where independent collateral managers played a central role.
 This created trust in, and the legitimacy of, the activity in the eyes of insiders and outsiders (Hutter & Power, 2005; Power, 2004 & 2007), allowing the activity to grow.

 A third section examines why risk management failed.
-We draw on critical debates over the performativity of economics (Fleming & Banerjee 2016; Miller 2002) to emphasize the absence of ‘felicity conditions’ – the institutional, organizational and political circumstances which determine whether discourses exercise a binding performative power on their referents.We argue that risk management was calibrated to an imagined set of risks that emerge in market-like relations, only for the organization of CDO structuration to follow the historic tendency in other parts of the financial services sector to organize like a network (Baum, Rowley, Shiplov & Chuang, 2005; Sorenson & Stuart, 2001; Shipilov, 2006).
+We draw on critical debates over the performativity of economics (Fleming & Banerjee 2016; Miller 2002) to emphasize the absence of ‘felicity conditions’ – the institutional, organizational and political circumstances which determine whether discourses exercise a binding performative power on their referents.We argue that risk management was calibrated to an imagined set of risks that emerge in market-like relations, only for the organization of CDO structuration to follow the historic tendency in other parts of the financial services sector to organize like a network (Baum, Rowley, Shipilov & Chuang, 2005; Sorenson & Stuart, 2001; Shipilov, 2006).

 Our fourth section illustrates this network form by using social network analysis of our own self-built database of CDO structuration which shows that as the activity became larger, network relations consolidated, locking out new entrants.
 We also find that collateral managers – the key risk mitigating actor – were at the periphery of the network which reduced their structural capacity to influence network practice and perform the risk mitigating function allocated to them.
 We find that CDO quality deteriorates as the network consolidates.
 Triangulating this finding with official reports on the crisis we note the propensity for network-based risks of risk-blindness, groupthink and reciprocity which eroded margins of safety.

-This study contributes to literature embedding risk studies in organizational research (Gephart et al., 2009; Power 2007) and provides fresh organizational insights as to why risk-mitigating mechanisms fail (Marti & Scherer, 2016).
+This study contributes to literature embedding risk studies in organizational research (Gephart et al., 2009; Power, 2007) and provides fresh organizational insights as to why risk-mitigating mechanisms fail (Marti & Scherer, 2016).
 It also has practical regulatory significance because it identifies active ‘social network risks’ on the supply side (rather than passive exposures on the demand side) as a core problem of risk management in finance.

 CONSTRUCTING RISK AS AN OBJECT